-Local backups, stored on hard drives or media on the originating server, provide a sense of security in case a small issue occurs.
-If a single file becomes corrupted, backups stored on the server can be a quick way of retrieving those files and restoring them.
+Local backups stored on hard drives or media on the originating server provide a sense of security in case small issues occur.
+If a single file becomes corrupted, backups stored on the server can quickly retrieve those files and restore them.
 Offsite backups provide a similar sense of security but on a much larger scale.

 Anything stored on your computer would be local to your machine.
-If something happened to your computer, that data is lost.
-An external drive solves for this, in theory, because a copy of your information exists in a location other than your desktop.
+If something happens to your computer’s storage drive, that data is lost.
+An external drive solves for this, in theory, because a copy of your information exists in a location other than directly on your computer.
 While it is not genuinely offsite from your home, it illustrates the point of how crucial offsite backups are to keeping your data safe.

 How Do Offsite Backups Work?

 There are several ways to implement offsite backups.
 Typically, there is software used to sync data or take a snapshot of it for backup, also called a full backup.
-The data is then encrypted and often compressed before being transmitted to the designated secure location for storage.
+The data is then encrypted for transit and often compressed before being transmitted to the designated secure location for storage.

 There are also solutions that offer the ability to have your information incrementally backed up by saving only the changes to your file system.
-Providing this type of service allows for multiple restore points for recovery.
+Providing this type of service allows for multiple recovery restore points.

-Most hosting providers, like Liquid Web, handle management and support while offering you an easy way to manage backups as well as support and management, should you need a hand with accessing your data.
+Most hosting providers, like Liquid Web, handle management and support while offering you an easy way to manage your backups.

 1. Primary Storage Space Preservation and Performance Optimization

 Whether your infrastructure is at your place of business or with a hosting provider, primary space can be limited for those who have a single storage volume and no backup drive.
 The need to preserve space is essential, no matter how you plan to host your projects.
-Looking at both of these scenarios, we can identify how offsite backups can address this basic need.